 Freedom.
 Unity.
 Accountability.

-Collecting comprehensive frontline data
+Collecting comprehensive frontline data previously

-not yet accessible in the global anti-trafficking space.
+inaccessible in the global anti-trafficking space.

 Because every life matters.

 At United Against Slavery, we are pursuing unity, even in the midst of our diversity.

 Please join our collaborative efforts to collect comprehensive frontline data among anti-trafficking stakeholder groups.

 United Against Slavery is pleased to be awarded the first-ever U.S. Department of Transportation "Combating Human Trafficking in Transportation Impact Award."